LoFT: Parameter-Efficient Fine-Tuning for Long-tailed Semi-Supervised Learning in Open-World Scenarios: Theoretical Motivation and Observations

+To substantiate the theoretical claims, we provide empirical evidence focusing on two key aspects: confidence calibration (corroborating the reduced BPE in Theorem~\ref{thm:loft_main}) and open-world robustness (verifying the geometric compactness in Proposition~\ref{prop:ood}).

-\paragraph{Confidence calibration} As shown in Fig.~\ref{merge}, we visualize the confidence--accuracy diagram on ImageNet-LT and Places365-LT.
+\paragraph{Confidence Calibration.} Calibration serves as a proxy for validating the BPE reduction.
+According to Theorem~\ref{thm:loft_main}, pre-training should suppress the conditional risk on tail classes by reducing hypothesis complexity.
+As shown in Fig.~\ref{merge}, we visualize the confidence--accuracy diagram on ImageNet-LT and Places365-LT.
 Following previous works~\citep{liu2019large}, we divide the classes into three groups, ``Many'', ``Medium'', and ``Few'', based on the number of training samples per class.
 We observe that models trained from scratch tend to exhibit significant overconfidence on the unseen test set, particularly for the tail classes.
 Specifically, the scratch-trained model yields an ECE of $0.1372$ across the entire dataset.
 Moreover, the tail classes suffer from more pronounced overconfidence compared to head classes.
 In contrast, models fine-tuned using PEFT demonstrate substantially improved calibration, with tail classes no longer exhibiting such severe overconfidence.
-We attribute this improvement to the extensive pretraining of foundation models on large-scale data, which reduces model uncertainty and enhances calibration.
-Additionally, PEFT modifies only a small subset of parameters, thereby preserving the generalization capabilities of the foundation models while effectively adapting to the target task.
+We attribute this improvement to the extensive pretraining of FMs on large-scale data, which reduces model uncertainty and enhances calibration.
+Additionally, PEFT modifies only a small subset of parameters, thereby preserving the generalization capabilities of the FMs while effectively adapting to the target task.